-The steel lattice tower on Tinakori Hill, which blew down in 1926, is replaced four years later by a similar tower.
-A new receiving site is opened at Mt Crawford.1
+The steel lattice tower on Tinakori Hill, which blew down in 1926, was replaced four years later by a similar tower.

-In the same year wireless technology allowed regular telephone service between Wellington and Australia to begin.
+“In the same year wireless technology allowed regular telephone service between Wellington and Australia to begin.
 Short-wave radio had already (1926) been used to provide the first telephone link between Britain and Canada.
 On 30 April 1930 a UK-Australia radio-telephone link was established.
 By 26 August the new 3 kW short-wave transmitter at Wellington provided a telephone link to Sydney, extending to Melbourne by landlines on 22 September and to London on 3 October.
-The Australia-New Zealand link was formally inaugurated on 25 November 1930 by a conversation between Sir Apirana Ngata, Minister of Native Affairs, and JE Fenton, Acting Prime Minister of Australia.2
+The Australia-New Zealand link was formally inaugurated on 25 November 1930 by a conversation between Sir Apirana Ngata, Minister of Native Affairs, and JE Fenton, Acting Prime Minister of Australia.”
+2

 “Along with improvements in the building accommodation at Wellington Radio, arrangements are made to modernise all the transmitting facilities.
-Improved stability provided for the trans-Tasman radio-telephone transmitter, and arrangements in train to facilitate a quick change of wave-length which will be necessary to enable a 24-hour service to be provided.
+Improved stability provided for the trans-Tasman radio-telephone transmitter, and arrangements in train to facilitate a quick change of wave-length which will be necessary to enable a 24-hour service to be provided.”
 [Evening Post, 4 Oct 1935]

-Six steel lattice towers are erected.
+Six steel lattice towers were erected.

 In September 1939, the P&T Department set aside four ZLW transmitters for Navy use, for an annual payment of £2500.

 1,2 Wilson, A.C.
 (1994).
 Wire and wireless: A history of telecommunications in New Zealand 1890-1987, (p 116), Palmerston North, New Zealand: Dunmore Press.